Invercargill - Awarua 66kV Line Upgrade Project

 We are committed to continued engagement and urge customers to get in touch if they would like any further information.
 In addition, we will continue to liaise with customers throughout the project and be available for any questions residents may have along the way.

-Construction of the new line will start in spring 2024 and is due to be completed by mid-2025.
+Construction of the new line will start in January 2025 and is due to be completed by August 2025.
 Residents will be advised in advance of when line construction activity will occur in their area.

 Keeping our Community Safe